 Added Coronavirus Clauses

 During the pandemic of COVID-19, many people are not sure if they will be able to move or not.
 This could affect both the buyers and sellers, so a new coronavirus clause is now added for any delay or cancellation to protect both the buyers and the sellers.
 Take a look a our preferred movers program to learn more about it.

 Proper Time To Buy And Sell A Property

 In the long term, we are not sure how the coronavirus will affect the real estate market.
-This change is not necessarily a bad thing to happen to the buyers, as the price of costly houses has been dropping as of recently.
+This change is not necessarily a bad thing to happen to the buyers, as the price of costly houses has been dropping recently.
 The luxury houses are no different as this price drop hits them too.